-By recovering renewable biogas for energy, SVCW meets up to 70% of the facility’s electricity demand.
+By recovering biogas for energy, SVCW produces up to 70% of the facility’s electricity demand.
 Nearly 100% of the heat needed for plant processes and building space is supplied by recovering waste heat from the cogeneration engines.
-This reduces the amount of carbon-based energy we purchase, so we save money while lowering greenhouse gas emissions.
+Waste heat recovery reduces the amount of purchased natural gas, saving SVCW money.
 SVCW actively seeks ways to reduce our energy demand, increase energy production by increasing biogas production, and reduce biosolids.

 Every day, SVCW cleans water so it can be safely released into the environment or recovered for reuse as recycled water.
 Using recycled water has many benefits.
 We use less energy by importing less water.
 SVCW takes advantage of the energy expended to clean the water and helps protect strained habitats by keeping more water in rivers and streams during droughts.
 The City of Redwood City has already reduced the amount of drinking water it imports, as well as the energy required to transport it, by using up to 750 acre-feet of SVCW’s recycled water annually.
 That’s more than a quarter of a billion gallons each year.
 Currently, SVCW is working with our regional partners to increase water recycling and take advantage of the benefits of integrated water management.
 By using locally sustainable water supplies, our region becomes more self-sufficient.
 We reduce the amount of energy used and the amount of water transported from distant sources.